Jeremycouturier/NcorpiON/README.md

 ## Setting up a simulation

 In order to set up your simulation, all you have to do is to update the file ```src/parameters.h``` with your preferences.
 This file is used to define the behavior of NcorpiON.
-From there, you can decide
+In here, you can decide

 - Which module you want to use for mutual interactions (collisions and mutual gravity)
 - How collisions should be resolved